ShahmirAlam/cse15l-lab-reports/lab-report-3-week-6.md

 ![](step4.png)

-In the last step, used the `scp` command to copy a from my local machine to my remote server.
+In the last step, used the `scp` command to copy a file from my local machine to my remote server.
 I confimed the copy was successfully sent.